arsduo/batch_api/readme.md

   surpress output for individual requests, etc.
 * Add RDoc to the spec task and ensure all methods are documented.
 * Research and implement parallelization and dependency management.
-* Implement a middleware stack to allow better customization of request/response handling.

 ## Thanks